nvlled/moontpl/README.md

 # All .html.lua are rendered into .html
 # all other files are copied into the output.
 moontpl build mysite/ output/

+# Open local web server at http://localhost:9876,
+# only use for local development, not for production use.
+moontpl serve mysite
 ```

 #### 3. More examples